 - Cinnamon – is it possible to make anything without cinnamon (FYI no it isn’t), but like the coconut it adds sweetness without adding sugar

-- A powerful food processor – I use this one and while this CAN technically be made in a high-powered blender, I find it’s faster and better consistency when made in a food processor.
+- A powerful food processor – I use this one and while this CAN technically be made in a high-speed blender, I find it’s faster and better consistency when made in a food processor.

-How to Make Almond Butter
+How to Make This Almond Butter Recipe

-STEP 4: Stir in the vanilla extract, sea salt and cinnamon and continue to process until smooth and creamy.
+Add the almonds to the food processor and continue to process until the nuts have fully broken down and combined with coconut.
+Stir in the vanilla extract, sea salt and cinnamon and continue to process until smooth and creamy or desired texture is reached.
 This can take up to 5-10 minutes – be patient and be sure to scrape down the sides occasionally to ensure even consistency.

-STEP 5: Allow the nut butter to cool and add to a mason jar or sealed container.
+Allow the nut butter to cool and add to a mason jar or sealed container.

-How to Use Homemade Almond Butter
+How to Use Homemade Nut Butter

-- Add to oatmeal and smoothies
+- Add to oatmeal and smoothies (I love this almond butter overnight oats recipe)

-- Make almond butter, honey toast
+- Make almond butter, banana and honey toast

 - Mix into energy balls

-- Drizzle on French toast or pancakes
+- Drizzle on French toast, pancakes or even waffles!

 - Gift it as a homemade gift!